 I really hope this post on ‘how to deal with tantrums’ was helpful to you.
 I don’t pretend to be a perfect parent for a second; I fail and need grace daily.
 We find being gentle and kind with our kids leads to a better life for everyone and we try to treat them as we like to be treated.
 Except Spongebob, I don’t ever want to watch Spongebob.

-Please share this post on Facebook!
+Please share this post on Facebook or Pinterest!